PHEN

 From stakeholder ask to delivered docs.
 Solid arrows are the normal flow.
 Dashed loops are the two ways back: the user revokes the ticket, or tests fail and the ticket bounces to the dev queue.
 Every completed cycle leaves docs and a summary behind for the agent to read on the next ask.

-Three jobs the agent quietly absorbed.
+Five jobs the agent quietly absorbed.

 // The PM